adrianRfeeger/EzShareApp/README.md

 ## Overview

-EzShareCPAP is a macOS program designed to download files from an EzShare SD card used in CPAP devices, such as the ResMed AirSense 10 Elite, to a local directory.
-These files can be utilised with applications like [OSCAR](https://www.sleepfiles.com/OSCAR/) and [SleepHQ](https://home.sleephq.com/) for data analysis and visualisation.
+EzShareCPAP is a macOS program designed to download files from an EzShare SD card when used in CPAP devices (such as the ResMed AirSense 10 Elite) to a local directory.
+These files can then be utilized with applications such as [OSCAR](https://www.sleepfiles.com/OSCAR/) and [SleepHQ](https://home.sleephq.com/) for data analysis and visualization.

 ## Features